ullaslgd/ullaslgd/README.md

 ## Let's Connect! 🌟

-Feel free to reach out to me on GitHub or through my email [insert your email here].
+Feel free to reach out to me on GitHub or through my email theuvis@proton.me.

 Looking forward to collaborating and discussing One Piece theories with fellow developers! 🏴‍☠️